alizaidis/terraform-asm-multicluster/README.md

 2. It is recommended to start the tutorial in a fresh project since the easiest way to clean up once complete is to delete the project.
 See [here](https://cloud.google.com/resource-manager/docs/creating-managing-projects) for more details.

 3. This tutorial uses Cloud Build to build source code from a GitHub repository, so you will need to authorize Cloud Build to use GitHub on your behalf before starting the tutorial.
-For instructions see [Building repositories from GitHub](https://cloud.google.com/build/docs/automating-builds/build-repos-from-github) and in the repository settings choose [this](https://github.com/alizaidis/terraform-asm-multicluster) repository and while WIP [this](https://github.com/alizaidis/terraform-asm-multicluster/tree/issue-1b) branch.
+For instructions see [Building repositories from GitHub](https://cloud.google.com/build/docs/automating-builds/build-repos-from-github) and in the repository settings choose [this](https://github.com/alizaidis/terraform-asm-multicluster) repository.

 ## Deploy resources using Terraform.